Tilerphy/LearningAgent/README.md

   I have no proof that if it was correct or not, for me, I have no enough time to do the detail research, but I hope everyone who read this article helps me to find proof or disproof.

-  If you have any clue or new progress, please tell me.
+  If you have any clue or new progress, please tell me if possible.

-  I may go for other